Aug 22., 2017.

 Jarvis mentioned above it.
 It’s likely that there will be a deadline to file for a homestead exemption in your area.
 It’s ideal to apply for the exception in your first year of ownership.
 But it’s never too late to get in on the savings.
 You can file up to one year after the deadline has passed.
 Rick Snow, designated broker at Exit West Realty in El Paso, Texas, says that in his state, homeowners must own the home on January 1 to qualify for the exemption.
 In many states, however, this January 1 deadline does not apply to homeowners who are disabled or who are age 65 and over.

 Of the homeowner without special exemptions, Snow says, “So, if you purchase your home in August of 2017, you wouldn’t qualify for the exemption until January 2018.
 Different states may have different specifics.”
+Find out four steps to take if you missed the deadline in your state.

 Every state is different.